StevenBlack/vocab/million-dollar-words.md

 ### minatory
 Threatening or menacing.
 When they bark, growl and bare their teeth, dogs are making minatory postures at mail carriers.
-Pronounced M/N-AT-ORV.

 ### mingy